After month of war, Gaza's disabled face shortages, isolation

 "He was just playing in the street with his brother and there was an aircraft missile," Khalid said, looking down at his child, slumped asleep in the wheelchair with his amputated, bandaged left knee sticking out beneath a blanket.

-Medical care staff have also been especially at risk, with bombardments on medical facilities and a centre for the disabled, making rehabilitation even more difficult.
+Medical care staff have also been especially at risk, with bombardments on medical facilities and a center for the disabled, making rehabilitation even more difficult.

 A small number of wounded Palestinians have been able to cross into Israel for treatment.
 There have been 144 ambulance transfers into Israel through the Erez border crossing since July 8, the Israeli Foreign Ministry said.